-Changing accommodation: If students want to change their accommodation for their own reasons, a week’s notice needs to be given to the host family.
+Changing accommodation: If students want to change their accommodation for their own reasons, they mist give the host family a week’s notice.
 If students want to shorten their course at BSMI, they must leave their homestay accommodation.
 Students must not make a private arrangement with the Homestay provider given by BSMI.
-If students arrange their own accommodation they need to provide BSMI with their new address as the school is obliged by law to keep students’ accommodation details so that they can inform the authorities including the Home Office.
+If students arrange their own accommodation they need to provide BSMI with their new address as the school must by law keep students’ accommodation details so that they can inform the authorities including the Home Office.

 Where possible, extra nights’ accommodation at the start and finish of the course may be arranged with fees calculated on a pro rata basis.

 A credit card authorisation of £200 is required on arrival to act as a deposit.
 If no credit card is available, an alternative will be requested.
 For long-term students, we require a minimum payment of six months in advance.
 Students may lose their accommodation if payment has not been received for their booking(s).

 The minimum age for the BSMI residence is 18.

 No refunds are given after the student’s date of arrival.
 BSMI reserves the right to request that a student leaves the residence, with no refund payable, if he or she fails to respect the residence rules.

 Late Arrivals, Unauthorised Absences, Withdrawals and Expulsions